c3ai/pacman/test_files/README.md

 # Running PACMAN Tests
-Follow the instructions below for either JavaScript or Python code
+Follow the instructions below for either JavaScript or Python code.
+Feel free to add new test cases inside the js_test or py_test directories, and update the test specs accordingly.

 ## Javascript tests
-1. Place any new test files inside the js_test directory.
+1. Place files to test inside the js_test directory.
 Make sure the test scripts are in the first level of js_test.
 2. Run `npm i` in the js_test directory if this is your first time running the jasmine test.
 3. If you don't have jasmine installed globally, run `npm install -g jasmine` before proceeding.
 4. Run `jasmine spec/PacmanSpec.js ../pacman` from the js_test directory.